QuantEcon/continuous_time_mcs/_sources/uc_mc_semigroups.md

 ## Overview

-In our previous lecture we covered some of the general theory of continuous operator semigroups.
+In our previous lecture we covered some of the general theory of operator semigroups.

 Next we translate these results into the setting of Markov semigroups.

+The Markov semigroups are defined on a countable set $S$.

-The main aim is to give an exact one-to-one correspondence between UC Markov semigroups and "conservative" intensity matrices on a countable set $S$.
+The main aim is to give an exact one-to-one correspondence between

+* UC Markov semigroups
+* "conservative" intensity matrices and
+* jump chains with state dependent jump intensities

-Conservativeness is defined below and relates to "nonexplosiveness" of the associated Markov matrix.
+Conservativeness is defined below and relates to "nonexplosiveness" of the associated Markov chain.

-We will also give a brief discussion of intensity matricies that fall outside this class, along with the processes they generate.
+We will also give a brief discussion of intensity matricies that do not have this property, along with the processes they generate.

 ## Notation and Terminology